abcapindo/monikersWebapp/README.md

-# monikersWebapp
+# Monikers Webapp
 A webapp version created using angular.js and material angular based on the card game Monikers.

 ## Building the App
 This project is built using gulp.

-To build the project:
+To build this project:

 `gulp build`
+This will clean, build the js and build the css style sheets.

 To run the project: